Best Affordable Neighborhoods in Hampton, VA

-Some of the cheapest neighborhoods in Hampton are Pasture Point, Newtown/Crown Pointe, and Old North Hampton.
+Some of the cheapest neighborhoods in Hampton are Wythe, Old North Hampton, and Breezy Point.
 These neighborhoods offer some of the lowest rent prices in Hampton, making them ideal for renters on a budget.
-As of March 6, 2025, the average rent in Hampton is $1,307, which is 1.2% higher than last year.
+As of December 16, 2025, the average rent in Hampton is $1,356, which is 4.9% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent